Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 The RTC legislation allows for a longer period for HMRC to take action to recover any tax that is subject to the RTC rule.

-This means that for any offshore tax that HMRC could have assessed on 6 April 2017, we will continue to be able to assess that tax until the later of 5 April 2021 or the date on which an assessment can be raised using the normal rules.
+This means that for any offshore tax that is subject to the RTC, we will continue to be able to assess that tax until the later of 5 April 2021 or the date on which an assessment can be raised using the normal rules.

 Example 8 – extended time limits for assessing tax